aholub/type/README.txt

 	You may distribute this script freely, provided that you distribute this file along with it and do not modify this copyright section.

-	You may modify this file to reflect any changes you make to the script, but you may not remove the original copyright in that case.
-	Please send me a copy of your modifications as well (allen@holub.com)
+	You may modify this script to reflect any changes you make to the script, but you may not remove the original copyright in that case, and please send me a copy of your modifications (allen@holub.com)

 	You may not distribute this script or any derived work as part of a commercial application.